jasongrimes/grimesit-mm/_pages/services.md

 But they tend to become overly expensive beyond early stages.

 **Managed service** providers can make sense for specialized management of particularly complex or important parts of the stack, like databases.
 But beware of vendor lock-in.
+I know first hand how hard it is to manage production databases for a long time, so I really appreciate how much work the managed service providers can take on, and why they cost so much.

 For everything else, **infrastructure services** like AWS tend to be the most practical and economical choice.
+Consider that most managed service providers are probably using AWS or something comparable themselves, so you'll pay them whatever you'd pay AWS anyway, plus the additional markup for their services.
+Some are worth it,
+some are not.

-**Bare metal** servers can still be run in this day and age, but it's only worth the trouble when an application's resource usage doesn't match the horizontally scalable models of the cloud providers.
+**Bare metal** servers can still be run in this day and age, especially if you enjoy that sort of thing.
+But personally, I'm over it and I think bare metal is only worth the trouble when an application's *resource usage doesn't match the horizontally scalable models* of the cloud providers.

 ### Deployment and dev-ops